 - Foreign companies, whether they are established or not in the EU.
 They will have the obligation to register for VAT in France.

-How will it work ?
+How doest it work ?

-Is your company concerned by the new rules?
+Is your company concerned by these rules?

 You are concerned if :

 - You import goods into France and sell them domestically to French clients,